 We evaluate individuals prior to admission to ensure the program is a good fit, which includes meeting a specific set of criteria.
 Potential program participants or referring clinicians should fill out and return the PACT Referral Form.
 If you need assistance with the admission process, please contact the program using the information provided above.

 PACT is a self-pay program.
-The rate is $1,500 per month, which covers all services provided by the PACT team.
+The monthly fee is $5,000 per month.
 Services provided by other McLean Hospital programs or by programs in an individual’s community are not included in this fee.
 Non-program services may be covered by health insurance.

 Chloe Pedalino, LICSW, Program Director

 Ms. Pedalino is also the director of Collaboration and Community Liaison for the Center of Excellence in Psychotic Disorders at McLean Hospital.
 A co-founder of the Psychotic Disorders Mentorship Program (PDMP), she previously worked as a clinical social worker at McLean’s Schizophrenia and Bipolar Disorder Inpatient Program, where she served as a lead clinical social worker.

 Joseph Stoklosa, MD, Clinical Director, Center of Excellence in Psychotic Disorders

 Dr. Stoklosa is also the assistant program director for the MGH/McLean Adult Psychiatry Residency Training Program and is an instructor in psychiatry at Harvard Medical School.
 He is actively involved in educational research and founded the Clinician Educator Program for the MGH/McLean residency program.
 Dr. Stoklosa also developed the Schizophrenia and Bipolar Disorder Inpatient Program’s clinical care model, which is focused on improving the use of evidence-based treatment.